EpsilonZero885/2023-CCNY-AIAA-Flight-Sensor-Array/README.txt

 	If I cannot fix this, this means we need to supply 5.5V BEC voltage to the arduino/sensors.
 This is not the end of the world.
 	Ideally, I would like to power the arduino+sensors off one LiPo, and the receiver/servos over the BEC line from the ESC, powered from a seperate battery.
 		This would allow us to measure battery life w.out considering the arduino+sensors.
 How to do this?
 			Try: Common the ground!
-Marty says it has worked for him
-			Try: Meter the voltage between PWM and Arduino Ground when the two systems are seperately powered?
-			Try: Add 1N4XXX diode to pwm line?
-Worth a shot
-			Try: Replacing pinMode(PIN, INPUT_PULLUP) with just regular input?
-			Try: A resistor maybe?
-Idrk
-			Try: Idk, add something
+				This worked!
+Update the Protoboard to add another GND breakout which will run to the Arduino

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Pinouts ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 IMU (I2C com)